Developer Guide

 find

-Expected: Both lists are not updated, error message showing the two types offind
+Expected: Both lists are not updated, error message showing the two types offindcommands is shown.

 - Test case: